The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 The Rhodes peninsula is shaped by the Parramatta River with Brays Bay to the east and Homebush Bay to the west.
 Rhodes boasts an evocative foreshore which has many moods, colours and reflections and views across the water and unexpected vistas are important to the character of the place.
 The foreshore is a natural focus for walking, cycling, family outings and community events.
 It is not surprising that it is a popular proposed location for public art.
 The potential to include the cultural exploration of the River crossing through integrated art as part of the Homebush Bay Bridge is an exciting dimension of this core theme.

-For information on the history of Rhodes visit Local Studies section.
+For information on the history of Rhodes visit our Local history page.